 F. For what has Oklahoma previously been authorized?

-G. What changes are we approving with today's action?
+G. What changes are we approving In today's action?

-On March 26, 2010, and January 11, 2011, the State of Oklahoma submitted final complete program applications, seeking authorization of their changes in accordance with 40 CFR 271.21.
+On June 28, 2013, the State of Oklahoma submitted final complete program applications, seeking authorization of their changes in accordance with 40 CFR 271.21.
 We now make an immediate final decision, subject to receipt of written comments that oppose this action that the State of Oklahoma's hazardous waste program revision satisfies all of the requirements necessary to qualify for final authorization.
-The State of Oklahoma revisions consist of regulations which specifically govern Federal Hazardous Waste revisions promulgated from July 1, 2007 through December 31, 2008 (RCRA Cluster XVIII and Checklist 220 in RCRA Cluster XIX).
+The State of Oklahoma revisions consist of regulations which specifically govern Federal Hazardous waste revisions promulgated between July 1, 2011 through June 30, 2012 which is in (RCRA Cluster XXII).
 Oklahoma requirements are included in a chart with this document.

 |Description of Federal requirement (include checklist #, if relevant)||Federal Register date and page (and/or RCRA statutory authority||Analogous state authority|